 I completed my undergraduate degree at Wheaton College, IL in the United States.
 I studied and received honors with a major in psychology and a minor in communications.
-During the last year of my studies, I completed an internship in Chiang Mai, Thailand, working with young women who are victims of, or at high risk for, sex trafficking and abuse.
+During the last year of my studies, I completed an internship in Chiang Mai, Thailand, working with young women who are victims of sex trafficking and abuse.
 This internship facilitated the completion of my independent study on the topic of home for this population.
 Currently I am working with Dr. Chan on the Zheng Sheng project investigating the processes of positive youth development.
 When I am not in the research lab, I enjoy reading a good book, canoeing, or hiking.

 I am a recent graduate from HKU, majoring in Psychology and Counseling.
 During my last year of studies, I completed a thesis project examining the interplay of boredom, meaning and smartphone use under the supervision of Dr. Chan, which has sparked my interest in conducting experimental research.
 Currently I am working with Dr. Chan on the boredom projects.
 Outside work in the lab, I enjoy drawing, reading and camping.

 Charlie Labarda Jacklyn Leung Vivian Kwong Gigi Yuen